zen1557/Port-Scanner/README.md

-# Python Programs
+# PORT SCANNER

-Platform = Linux
+Simple Port Scanner Program Made In Python for Linux System

 I used Python 2 Libaries so use old version to use or default if you want to run in python3 so edit the code nd change that to ``print 'hello '`` to ``print('hello')`` then you can use in py3